v-chawebb/vmparser/README.md

 # vmparser

-Quick bash script to convert copy/paste of ASC VM Properties page to useful output for case notes.
+Quick bash script to convert copy/paste of ASC VM Legacy Properties page to useful output for case notes.

 ## How to Use